How The Territorial Tax System Works In Panama

 Now, it’s time to bust a myth that’s been perpetuated about Spain: the legendary siesta.
 The idea of the whole country taking an afternoon nap, leaving the streets deserted and the shops closed, is just that – an idea.
 While the siesta culture does exist in certain regions, it's not as prevalent as you might think.

-Long working hours are a norm, and those midday naps might be reserved for weekends.
-That’s why even some expats say that Spain is a good place to live but not to work.
+Long working hours are the norm, and those midday naps might be reserved for weekends.
+That’s why even some expats say that Spain is a good place to live, but not to work.

 No matter how much you believe you can add a lot of value to the Spanish job market, you may end up overworked and underpaid